 There are several ways to sweeten your sorbet.
 You can make your sorbet sugar-free by using a non-sugar sweetener.
 Unrefined sugar is better as it is low glycemic.
 You can use the following:

-I am sure you have questions on how to make your own homemade sorbet.
+I am sure you have questions about making your own homemade sorbet.
 It is so easy, and I love making my own because I can choose which ingredients to use.

 Top tip: Cover the container with plastic wrap and then use a large rubber band to keep the plastic wrap around the pan to prevent off-flavors from getting into your sorbet!